-(Click Here to be a Sponsor of the Edwin P. Hubble Lecture Series)
+( Click Here to be a Sponsor of the Edwin P. Hubble Lecture Series)

 CLICK HERE to see a list and photos

-of this and other past meetings & events.
+of past meetings & events.

 CAS General Meetings are held at 7:00 pm on Fridays each month, usually at the Adler Planetarium or alternatively